1 of 4

 ask Holistic Horse

-Fence post step 2training a horse
+Fence post step 2

 The best way to prevent your horse from pulling back while tied is to teach her to give to pressure.
 These are two of my favorite training tips to accomplish that.